 - Keep the paint out of your eyes, mouth and lungs.
 Not eating, drinking or smoking while painting will help you avoid accidental ingestion.

 - Use eye protection if there is a risk of splashing.

 - As with all art materials, acrylics should be kept away from small children, and young students should be properly supervised.
 Check for the AP (approved product) seal on paints for children.

-When painting with acrylic paint, rinse brushes in water while using them and clean them with soap and water at the end of a painting session.
-Don’t allow acrylic paint to dry on your brushes; the dried paint can be removed with solvents, but it’s a chore worth avoiding.
+When painting with acrylic paint, rinse brushes in water while using them and clean them with soap and water at the end of each session.
+Don’t allow acrylic paint to dry on your brushes.
+Dried paint takes extra time and chemical solvents to remove.
 Remove dried paint from a palette by scraping or peeling it off or by letting the palette soak in water.

 Acrylic Painting Tips and Techniques